Eczbek/xieite/docs/namespaces/strings/integer_components.md

 &nbsp;

 ## Description
-A namespace of collections of characters.
+A namespace of collections of integer-related characters.

 &nbsp;